Roc file photo [5020]

 Roc Heavy Fighter Photo Gallery

-Roc aircraft in flight, date unknown
+Two Roc aircraft in flight, circa late 1939

 See all 3 photographs of Roc Heavy Fighter